artisan-roaster-scope/artisan/_docs/07-background.md

 You can switch a current profile to the background under Menu>Roast>Switch Profiles.
 You can also switch the ET and BT curves under Menu>Roast>Switch ET<->BT.

 Playback Aid lets you get pop ups of events from the background roast and Playback Events actually execute the events.
 You can choose what you want to see from the prior roast, and you can move the graph up and down or to the side if you are just viewing two roasts later on.

-Playback events are explained [here](https://artisan-roasterscope.blogspot.de/2017/10/profile-templates.html).
+Playback aids and events are explained in this blog [post](https://artisan-roasterscope.blogspot.de/2017/10/profile-templates.html).